 But now, as we get back into the swing of things, what is the future for recruitment marketing specialists?
 Not only that but what’s the progression for those in specialist roles and how can you keep them for longer?

-There’s limited career progression for someone like a videographer in a recruitment marketing team, it’s unlikely that specialists like this will have a true ‘career’ in a recruitment firm unless there is a laser focus in that area.
-But that doesn’t mean there is not a career for you if you really want it.
+There’s limited career progression for someone like a videographer in a recruitment marketing team, it’s unlikely that specialists like this will have a true ‘career’ in a recruitment firm unless there is a laser focus in that area from the company.
+But that doesn’t mean there are not career opportunities if they really want it and are maybe willing to pivot a little (sorry, that phrase is still about).

 How do you grow a recruitment marketing team?

 The ability to grow a marketing function in recruitment rests on the success of the business as a whole, making it difficult to commit to certainties around opportunities and projects for specialists.
-You can however offer wider training to some specialists so they can develop as a generalist (if they want to of course).
-Generally though, there is an acceptance that after 18 months – two years your specialist will likely be looking to move on.
+You can however offer wider training to some so they can develop as a generalist (if they want to of course).
+Generally though, there is an acceptance that after 18 months – two years somebody with a very specific skillset will likely be looking to move on.

 What about the wider team structure though, such as junior staff members?
 Could you hire marketing apprentices to fill a need?
 But then how do you approach training them, in particular, how much of your own time do you invest in them?
 There are mixed views on apprentices with some having brilliant experiences and others not so much.
 But when it comes to training new starters the advice is to use your other team members.
-Not only will it be a great experience for those without direct management responsibility but it doesn’t place the burden just on the leader.
+Not only will it be a great experience for those without direct management responsibility but it removes some of the burden on a single person in the team.

 Do you need experience in recruitment marketing?